Exploring 20 unique mint varieties

 Basil mint is a unique hybrid that offers a striking blend of spicy basil and cool mint flavours.
 Its leaves are slightly larger and more folded than other mints, with a deep green colour, reddish highlights, and glossy texture.

-Aroma: Strong basil with fresh mint undertones
+Taste: Spicy basil with fresh mint undertones

 Flowers: Pale lilac